Fantastica Mania

-Fantastica Mania is a series of annual professional wrestling shows co-promoted by Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) and Japanese New Japan Pro-Wrestling (NJPW), with Revolution Pro Wrestling (RevPro) also co-promoting Fantastica Mania shows in the UK with CMLL.
+Fantastica Mania (also stylized as Fantasticamania) is a series of annual professional wrestling shows co-promoted by Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) and Japanese New Japan Pro-Wrestling (NJPW), with Revolution Pro Wrestling (RevPro) also co-promoting Fantastica Mania shows in the UK with CMLL.
 Fantastica Mania is a series of two to seven shows that have taken place in Japan, in January/February of each year since 2011.
-Since its inception in 2011, 75 Fantastica Mania shows have taken place.
+Since its inception in 2011, 83 Fantastica Mania shows have taken place.